Tübingen, Germany

 Deutsch Kompakt and START Kurs

 For students who need an intensive German refresher course, the Center for German as a Foreign Language (AdaF) offers a 5-week Deutsch Kompakt course in September and in March.
-The cost of the course is included in the cost of the program for full-year students; there will be an additional fee of approximately U.S. $700 for spring-semester students.
+The cost of the course is included in the cost of the program.

 A three-week German language refresher course ("START Kurs") offered at the university for students who already possess a strong grasp of German will be subsidized by the program.